Topics Map > Service Catalog > Accounts, passwords and security services > System Security

 - Click the menu button and choose Add-ons; The Add-ons Manager tab will open

 - In the Add-ons Manager tab, select the Extensions or Appearance panel

-- Select the add-on you wish to disable and click its Disable button.
+- Click the slide icon on the extensions to enable (blue) or disable (gray).
 Disabling an extension or theme will turn it off without removing it.

 - Click Restart now if it pops up.
 Your tabs will be saved and restored after the restart.

 - To re-enable the add-on, find it in the list of Add-ons and click Enable, then restart Firefox if required.